 |White Moss Common|

-Travelling:Turn left out of the car park and continue along the A591 which meanders through a short wooded section, then along the shore of Grasmere lake before the outskirts of Grasmere village are reached.
+Travelling:Turn left out of the car park and continue along the A591 which meanders through a short wooded section, then along the shore of Grasmere lake before reaching the outskirts of Grasmere village.
 Dove Cottage car park is then a short distance on the right, opposite the imposing Daffodil Hotel.

 Distance: 3.7 miles Location: Dove Cottage and Wordsworth Museum Coordinates: N 54.45370, W 3.01670